Fungal infections

 In those with compromised or weak immune systems, the fungi can multiply faster than the immune system can handle.

 This abundant growth of fungi leads to an infection.
-Different types of fungi lead to different kinds of infection.
+Different types of fungi lead to other kinds of infections.
 Depending on the type of fungi and whereabouts on the body the infection occurs will determine the affliction - be it oral thrush, athlete's foot, jock itch or fungal nail infections.

-Athlete's foot (tinea pedis) is a fungal infection which affects the toes and toe webspace - the area between the toes.
+Athlete's foot (tinea pedis) is a fungal infection that affects the toes and the toe web space— the area between the toes.

 Jock itch (tinea cruris) usually affects the groin and inside the thigh, causing red, dry, cracked skin around the afflicted area.